Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Methodology

 \subsection{Data Set Description}

 Distribution substation monitoring data was acquired from the National Grid Electricity Distribution (NGED) OpenData~\cite{national_grid_connected_data_portal} platform.
-It constitutes a subset of monitored LV Networks consisting of 1,431 substations, which total to approximately 19,050 days of data (as of 6$^{th}$ of June 2024).
+It constitutes a subset of monitored LV Networks consisting of 1,431 substations, totalling approximately 19,050 days of data (as of 6$^{th}$ of June 2024).
 Measurements include the active and reactive power for each phase (L1, L2, L3).
-Data for each substation was also paired with its associated metadata (such as primary substation number, number of connected customers, LCT capability, etc.), weather from the Meteostat API~\cite{meteomatics_weather_api} and calendar information.
-Where there were missing or incomplete data samples, a discard strategy was adopted.
-Data cleansing also removed outliers such as data with unrealistically high values (greater than 1,000~kW), incomplete days, and other anomalous data (such as constant values recorded throughout the day), resulting in a cleansed dataset of 13,756 days.
-The dataset was split into training and testing sets based on the number of observations per substation, placing substations with a low number of observations in the testing set.
-This was to inhibit overfitting due to limited training data.
-A cut-off of 10 days was chosen to achieve a balanced split, with observations having fewer than 10~days placed in the testing set.
-This threshold was selected to maintain an approximate split of 70\% for training and 30\% for testing.
-Furthermore, this method of splitting was also chosen to ensure representative data synthesis at the substation level; data segments from the same substation could not be included in both the training and testing sets, i.e. data leakage was prevented by allocating all data from a particular substation to either the test or train sets.
+Each substation was paired with associated metadata, including primary substation identifier, number of connected customers, weather variables obtained from the Meteostat API~\cite{meteomatics_weather_api}, and calendar information.
+Records with missing or incomplete samples were discarded.
+Data cleansing further removed daily profile outliers (e.g., days with unrealistically high load values exceeding 1,000 kW), incomplete days, and anomalous profiles such as constant values recorded throughout the day.
+If any of these criteria were met, the entire daily load profile was removed.
+This resulted in a cleansed dataset of 13,756 days.

-The number of customers served by a substation was captured through fixed-width bins: 0-99, 100 - 199, etc.; the final bin contained all substations with greater than 600 customers.
-This form of discretisation was performed to prevent the model from memorising specific behaviours of individual substations based on their associated number of customers.
-This, in turn, enables the model to generalise and scale to potentially larger network scenarios.
-To create representative training/test sets, the split was performed in a stratified fashion based on the discrete group of the number of customers.
-Finally, in order to permit testing of the load flow simulation presented in Section~\ref{sec:casestudy}, a set of substations which are connected to the same Primary Substation were placed in the testing set.
+The dataset was split into training and test sets at the substation level.
+For each substation, the total number of available daily profiles was recorded, and substations with fewer than 10 days of data were assigned to the test set, while the remaining substations were assigned to the training set.
+This threshold was chosen to mitigate overfitting/memorisation during training.
+Using a cut-off of 10 days resulted in an approximate 70/30\% train–test split (69.93\% of samples in the training set).
+This strategy also prevents data leakage, as all observations from a given substation are contained exclusively within a single split.